 King Arthur has been a trusted name in baking for generations.
-With its certified gluten-free Measure for Measure Flour, you can easily convert your favorite recipes to gluten-free versions without any modifications or additional specialty ingredients.
-Directly swap the amount of all-purpose flour with the same amount of Measure for Measure flour and you’ll be on your way to delicious muffins, cookies, cakes, brownies, pancakes, and other non-yeasted goodies.
+With its certified gluten-free measure for measure flour, you can easily convert your favorite recipes to gluten-free versions without any modifications or additional specialty ingredients.
+Directly swap the amount of all-purpose flour with the same amount of this flour and you’ll be on your way to delicious muffins, cookies, cakes, brownies, pancakes, and other non-yeasted goodies.

-This blend is fortified with iron, calcium, and vitamin B, and is kosher and verified by the Non-GMO Project.
+Fortified with iron, calcium, and vitamin B, this blend is kosher and verified by the Non-GMO Project.
 Because of its versatility, accessibility, and great price, this blend is an essential gluten-free pantry staple for bakers.
-The 3 pounds of flour, or 48 ounces, comes in a resealable bag so you don't have to worry about storage.
+The 3 pounds (48 ounces) of flour comes in a resealable bag so you don't have to worry about storage.

-If you’re looking for a quick fix, rather than (re)create one of your own recipes, King Arthur has tons of gluten-free baking mixes that will bring you that much closer to homemade doughnuts, scones, bread and pizza, brownies, cookies, cake, muffins, cornbread, and pie crust.
+If you’re looking for a quick fix rather than (re)creating one of your own recipes, King Arthur has tons of gluten-free baking mixes to bring you that much closer to homemade doughnuts, scones, bread, pizza, brownies, cookies, cake, muffins, cornbread, and pie crust.